SirAlabar/StarCendence/ft_transcendence/WEBSOCKET_FRONTEND_INTEGRATION.md

 **If not set**, the service automatically uses the same hostname/port as your frontend with `/ws` path (e.g., if frontend is at `http://localhost:8080`, WebSocket will connect to `ws://localhost:8080/ws`).

-## That's It!

-After these changes:
-- ✅ WebSocket connects automatically after login
-- ✅ WebSocket reconnects on page reload if user is authenticated
-- ✅ WebSocket disconnects on logout
-- ✅ Connection persists across page navigation
-- ✅ Automatic reconnection if connection drops

 The WebSocket will automatically authenticate using the JWT token from `LoginService.getAccessToken()`.